-(A) Sewage disposal systemsOWTS shall be installed in accordance with the plans approved by the Health Officer except for minor deviations.
+(A) OWTS shall be installed in accordance with the plans approved by the Health Officer except for minor deviations.
 Changes in the installation plan must be approved by the Health Officer prior to installation.

-(B) -All wastewastewater shall be discharged into one sewage disposal systemOWTS unless an alternate arrangement is necessary and has been approved by the Health Officer.
-For a new detached accessory dwelling unit, the second unit may have a separate OWTS or may utilize a combined system, provided both tank(s) and dispersal area meet standards for the combined flows.
+(B) All wastewater shall be discharged into one OWTS unless an alternate arrangement is necessary and has been approved by the Health Officer.
+For a new detached accessory dwelling unit, the second unit must have a separate septic tank, but the dispersal system may be combined in one area sized to serve both residences.
+On parcels smaller than two acres, one properly sized dispersal system shall serve both the accessory dwelling unit and the primary residence unless that is infeasible as determined by the Health Officer.

-(C)- An area equal to the amount of area necessary to install the leachingdispersal system shall be kept available for future expansion and repairreplacement of the leachingdispersal system.
+(C) An area equal to the amount of area necessary to install the dispersal system shall be kept available for future expansion and repair of the dispersal system.
 No construction of buildings, sheds, permanent swimming pools, driveways, parking areas, or other permanent structures shall be permitted over the future dispersal expansion area.
 For new development on previously undeveloped parcels, with soils that percolate in the range of 31 to 60 minutes per inch, a dual conventional dispersal system or single dispersal system with enhanced treatment is required.
 If a conventional dispersal system is used, the expansion system shall be installed at the time that the primary system is installed.
 This second system shall be interconnected with the first by means of an approved flow diversion device.

-(D) Sewage disposal systemsOWTS shall be located so as to be accessible for maintenance and repairs.
+(D) OWTS shall be located so as to be accessible for maintenance and repairs.
 Septic tanks shall be located so as to allow vacuum pumping.